-- (c) Hold meetings of the executive board with such frequency as to properly and efficiently address the affairs of the association; - (d) Obtain, when practicable, at least three bids from reputable service providers who possess the proper licensing before purchasing any such service for use by the association; - (e) Consult with appropriate professionals as necessary before making any major decision affecting the association or the common elements, including, without limitation, consulting with a reserve study specialist who is registered pursuant to chapter 116A of NRS and chapter 116A of NAC when conducting the reserve study, as required by subsection 2 of NRS 116.31152 and NRS 116A.420; - (f) Deposit all funds of the association for investment in government securities that are backed by the full faith and credit of the United States or in a financial institution whose accounts are insured by the Federal Deposit Insurance Corporation, the National Credit Union Share Insurance Fund, the Securities Investor Protection Corporation or a private insurer approved pursuant to NRS 678.755; - (g) Maintain current, accurate and properly documented financial records; - (h) Establish policies and procedures for the disclosure of potential conflicts of interest and the appropriate manner by which to resolve such conflicts; - (i) Establish policies and procedures that are designed to provide reasonable assurances in the reliability of financial reporting, including, without limitation, proper maintenance of accounting records, documentation of the authorization for receipts and disbursements, verification of the integrity of the data used in making business decisions, facilitation of fraud detection and prevention, and compliance with the applicable laws and regulations governing financial records; - (j) Prepare interim and annual financial statements that will allow the Division, the executive board, the units' owners and the accountant or auditor to determine whether the financial position of the association is fairly presented in accordance with the provisions of NAC 116.451 to 116.461, inclusive; - (k) Make the financial records of the association available for inspection by the Division in accordance with the applicable laws and regulations of this State; - (l) Cooperate with the Division in resolving complaints filed with the Division, including abiding by any previous decision, determination or instruction provided by the Ombudsman's Office; and - (m) Adopt and fairly enforce the collection policies of the association.
+- (c) Hold meetings of the executive board with such frequency as to properly and efficiently address the affairs of the association; - (d) Obtain, when practicable, at least three bids from reputable service providers who possess the proper licensing before purchasing any such service for use by the association; - (e) Consult with appropriate professionals as necessary before making any major decision affecting the association or the common elements, including, without limitation, consulting with a reserve study specialist who is registered pursuant to chapter 116A of NRS and chapter 116A of NAC when conducting the reserve study, as required by subsection 2 of NRS 116.31152 and NRS 116A.420; - (f) Deposit all funds of the association for investment in government securities that are backed by the full faith and credit of the United States or in a financial institution whose accounts are insured by the Federal Deposit Insurance Corporation, the National Credit Union Share Insurance Fund, the Securities Investor Protection Corporation or a private insurer approved pursuant to NRS [678.755;] 672.755; - (g) Maintain current, accurate and properly documented financial records; - (h) Establish policies and procedures for the disclosure of potential conflicts of interest and the appropriate manner by which to resolve such conflicts; - (i) Establish policies and procedures that are designed to provide reasonable assurances in the reliability of financial reporting, including, without limitation, proper maintenance of accounting records, documentation of the authorization for receipts and disbursements, verification of the integrity of the data used in making business decisions, facilitation of fraud detection and prevention, and compliance with the applicable laws and regulations governing financial records;

-NAC 116.410 Adoption by reference of reporting principles and practices of financial accounting.
-(NRS 116.615)
+- (j) Prepare interim and annual financial statements that will allow the Division, the executive board, the units' owners and the accountant or auditor to determine whether the financial position of the association is fairly presented in accordance with the provisions of NAC 116.451 to 116.461, inclusive; - (k) Make the financial records of the association available for inspection by the Division in accordance with the applicable laws and regulations of this State; - (1) Cooperate with the Division in resolving complaints filed with the Division [;], including, without limitation, by abiding by any previous decision, determination or instruction provided in writing by the Division or the Office of the Ombudsman for Owners in Common-Interest Communities and Condominium Hotels; and - (m) Adopt and fairly enforce the collection policies of the association. - Sec.
+5. NAC 116.410 is hereby amended to read as follows: - 116.410 [1.
+For purposes of providing recommended reporting principles and practices of financial accounting for common interest communities, the Commission hereby adopts by reference the Guide to Homeowners' Associations and Other Common Interest Realty\\Associations\\.
+A copy of the publication may be obtained for the price of \$222 from Practitioners Publishing Company, P.O.
+Box 966, Fort Worth, TX 76101-0966, by telephone at (800) 431-9025 or at the Internet address